Jigoku/psybbs/README.md

 ##Themes
 * default
 ![psyBBS default](theme/default/preview.png)

+##Licensing
+The code of psyBBS is released under the General Public License version 3.
+Graphics/Artwork are released under various Creative Commons licenses (no stricter that cc-by-sa).
+Themes/plugins are advised to be released as any "free" license of your choosing (MIT, GPL, BSD, etc)

 ##Pentesting
 If you are working on a pentest script/software for finding SQLi, XSS, javascript injection or the